frovedis/frovedis/doc/manual/python/ml/arima.md

 **_trend\_offset_**: An unused parameter.
 (Default: 1)
 **_dates_**: An unused parameter.
 (Default: None)
 **_freq_**: This parameter specifies the frequency of the timeseries.
 It is an offset string or Pandas offset.
-It is used only when time series data is a pandas dataframe having an index.
+It is used only when time series data is a pandas Series or DataFrame having an index.
 For example, freq = '3D' or freq = to_offset('3D').
 (Default: None)
 **_missing_**: An unused parameter.
 (Default: 'none')
 **_validate\_specification_**: An unused parameter.
 (Default: True)